Skip To Main Content

 “Accreditation is the gold standard for school districts – it provides independent assurance to parents, employees and taxpayers as to the excellence of their public schools,” Superintendent of Schools Dr. Brian V. Hightower said.
 “I’m incredibly proud of the work that all of our employees do every day to provide the best possible education and care to each of our students.
 Thank you to the amazing parent volunteers and business and community partners who support us.
 None of this would be possible without the outstanding leadership of our School Board, its vision for our future and its strong stewardship of the resources entrusted to them by our community.”

-CCSD 2021 Governance Team of the Year State Finalist 10 14 21
+CCSD Named Finalist for Governance Team of the Year Award

 The Cherokee County School District has been named a finalist for the 2021 Governance Team of the Year Award presented by the Georgia School Boards Association!